seven5/seven5.github.io/tutorial.md

 in structuring your application.
 They require you to think carefully about the inputs and outputs of your user interface, and require clear articulation of the processing to be done.
-The articulation must be done so that the processing of inputs to outputs can be encoded in constraint functions.
+This articulation must be done so that the processing of inputs to outputs can be encoded in constraint functions.
 Our experience has shown that the effort required to structure a UI with constraints is easily outweighed by the benefits gained in cleaner UI code.